2012 Q School

 The 2012 Q School was a series of three snooker tournaments held at the start of the 2012–13 snooker season.
 An event for amateur players, it served as a qualification event for a place on the professional World Snooker Tour for the following two seasons.
 The events took place in May 2012 at the World Snooker Academy in Sheffield, England with a total 12 players qualifying via the three tournaments.

 Format

 The 2012 Q School consisted of three events with 12 qualification places available.
 The two events had 115 entries competing for the 12 places on the main tour, four players qualifying from each of the three events.
 All matches were the best of seven frames.

 Event 1

-The first 2012 Q School event was held from 13 to 17 May 2012 at the World Snooker Academy in Sheffield, England.
+The first 2012 Q School event was held from 13 to 17 May 2012.
 Martin O'Donnell, Sam Baird, Ian Burns and Chen Zhe qualified.
 The results of the four final matches are given below.